-Our True Resolve Tax Professionals in Denver, Colorado work with clients who often ask about eligibility for innocent spouse relief from the IRS.
+Our True Resolve Tax Professionals in NYC, New York work with clients who often ask about eligibility for innocent spouse relief from the IRS.
 Right out of the gate, here are important questions to answer:

 - Did you file a joint tax return that has an understatement of tax?